district10/blog/_posts/post-0068-cxx-gui-programming-with-qt4.md

 Cancel button to the `reject()` slot.
 Both slots close the dialog, but `accept()` sets the dialog's result value to `QDialog::Accepted`{.cpp} (which equals 1), and `reject()` sets the result to `QDialog::Rejected`{.cpp} (which equals 0).
-When we use this dialog, we can use the result to see if the user clicked OK and act accordingly.
+When we use this dialog, we can use the result to see if the user clicked <kbd>OK</kbd> and act accordingly.

 ```cpp